Docville

-The 19th edition is planned between March 22-30th 2023.
+The 20th edition is planned between March 20-28th 2024.
 In 2023 a new section was added to the festival, dedicated to science related documentaries and activities: ScienceVille.
+The Nationale Loterij Prijs for best science documentary was added as a new award, therefor the old ConScience Award (which also could include science related documentaries) has been renamed to TOPICS.

 Programming

 The festival has three main competitions: Jury award for best Belgian documentary, Jury award for best international documentary and Jury award for best documentary within the ConScience competition.
 Next to these recurring section, the festival has each year a selection of non-competitive programming, which vary each year.

 The festival focuses on auteur driven documentaries: documentaries that reflect the director's personal creative vision with regards to cinematography, content, structure, productional context, ...